ikrav/RiceSoftware/RiceDataReader/README.md

   RiceFileInput is a class that handles reading a RICE text data file event by event and creates a RiceEvent structure for the event.

-  analysis/ is a directory for analysis scripts, with test.C available as an example.
+  analysis/ is a directory for analysis scripts, with examples including reading raw text and repackaged ROOT format data files, etc. See README in that directory.
      The rootlogon.C in that directory loads the RICE tools.

   samples/ directory has a sample data file for each year of RICE datataking for testing purposes.